aleung/BabyLog-Feed-ConnectIQ/README.md

 - Tap or swipe right to go back

 Settings can be adjusted in Garmin Connect mobile app or Garmin Express.
 - Time out: in minutes.
 Show progress bar according to elapsed percentage.
-- Alert: Wake up the widge on timeout if it's not running in foreground.
+- Alert: Wake up the widget on timeout if it's not running in foreground.
 The behavior on wake up differs on watch model, usually there is a vibration if the watch is not in Do Not Disturb mode.

 ## Screenshots
 ![VivoActive3 Main Screen](./screenshots/vivoactive3_Main.PNG)